uwetom/media-production-worksheets/week_14-VR-introduction/README.md

 > [!TIP]
 > If you have a **high specification** gaming PC you can also stream the project directly from the Unity editor to your headset.
 > [Meta Quest Link app](https://docs.unity3d.com/Packages/com.unity.xr.meta-openxr@2.2/manual/get-started/link.html).
-> This will not work on Macs, or lower spec PC's.
+> This will not work on Macs, or standard spec PC's.

 ## 4. Sample scene